Watershed Management Group Staff

 Catlow Shipek is a founding member of Watershed Management Group.
 He received a MSc in Watershed Management from the University of Arizona.
 Catlow has over ten years of experience in applied watershed management, planning and policy specializing in urban applications like water harvesting, green infrastructure, stream restoration, and eco-sanitation.
 Catlow has worked on several successful local policy initiatives including Tucson's residential greywater ordinance revision process, Tucson's Green Streets Active Practice Guidelines, and Tucson Water's residential rainwater rebate program.
 Catlow serves on the Citizens’ Water Advisory Committee for Tucson Water including the Finance and Conservation & Education subcommittees and on the University of Arizona's School of Natural Resource and the Environment's advisory board.
 Catlow's passion is to link people to their local environment for improved stewardship and prosperity.

 Kieran is passionate about creating prosperous communities by celebrating water in our abundant desert landscape.
 Kieran combines his experience as a Civil Engineer (MS), Certified Floodplain Manager, and Certified Water Harvesting Practitioner with over 10 years of experience in cost benefit analysis, green infrastructure/low impact development design, watershed restoration, and permaculture design.
 Kieran's goal is to implement water harvesting practices on a broad scale as critical flood mitigation and stormwater infrastructure to shade and beautify our communities while repairing our urban watersheds.
 Kieran serves as the Tucson Mayor’s representative for the Pima County Flood Control District Advisory Committee.
 He also serves as WMG's alternative transportation champion to promote healthy lifestyles through bike and public transportation use.
-When not biking around town showing off his diverse custom tutu collection, Kieran can be found exploring Tucson's creeks and streams, enjoying yoga and playing in the rain.
+Kieran can be found exploring Tucson's creeks and streams, playing the bansuri, reading, enjoying yoga and playing in the rain.